sbonaretti/timeSavers/HowTo_HMTL_CSS_JS.md

 Definitions:
 - [HTML](#html) is to create a structure to a page - we say what things are
 - [CSS](#css) is for the style
-- JavaScript is for interaction and adding changes to the page
+- [JavaScript](#javascript) is for interaction and adding changes to the page.
+Changes are due to the data or user interaction

 ## HTML